RobLOlson/udacity-capstone/README.md

 * /categories/<int:category_id> (PATCH moneytracklol.herokuapp.com/categories/1)
   Allowed methods: GET, PATCH, DELETE Gets/posts/deletes a specified category.
+Only the 'admin' role can use DELETE.
 If you supply a zero for category_id, server will act accordingly on the most recent category.

 ## Authors